Family sees justice in teen’s death more a decade later

 “He killed my daughter, buried her and he’s getting (involuntary) manslaughter?”
 Tortice told The Associated Press.
 “That’s the part I don’t understand.
 But he’s going to face the true judge one day.”

-Savannah Abraham, Hinton’s sister and one of Kat’s best friends, was torn yet made no excuses for him.
+Hinton’s sister who was one of Kat’s best friends, Savannah Abraham, made no excuses for him.

 “I just hope he comes out better than when he went in,” she said.